DP11570 Market Potential and Global Growth over the Long Twentieth Century

 |Link to this Page:||www.cepr.org/active/publications/discussion_papers/dp.php?dpno=11570|

-We examine the evolution of market potential over the long twentieth century from 1900 to 2010.
-Theoretically, we exploit a structural gravity model to derive a closed-form solution for a widely-used measure of market potential.
-We are, thus, able to express market potential as a function of directly observable and easily estimable variables.
-This allows us to consistently compare our measure of market potential both in the cross-section and over time.
-Empirically, we collect a large data set on aggregate and bilateral trade flows as well as output for 51 countries.
-We find that market potential exhibits an upward trend across all regions of the world, in particular after World War II.
-The rise in market potential is also associated with a significant share of global income growth over that period.
+We examine the evolution of market potential and its role in driving economic growth over the long twentieth century.
+Theoretically, we exploit a structural gravity model to derive a closed form solution for a widely-used measure of market potential.
+We are thus able to express market potential as a function of directly observable and easily estimated variables.
+Empirically, we collect a large dataset on aggregate and bilateral trade flows as well as output for 51 countries.
+We find that market potential exhibits an upward trend across all regions of the world from the early 1930s and that this trend significantly deviates from the evolution of world GDP.
+Finally, using exogenous variation in trade-related distances to world markets, we demonstrate a significant causal role of market potential in driving global income growth over this period.